UbiquityRobotics/ubiquity_launches/launches.md

 * machine_name (Optional, default: 'viewer'):
   The machine name (i.e. "robot" or "viewer")

+* node_name (Optional, default: 'rviz'):
+  The name to assigne to this node.

 * rviz_file (Optional, default: '$(arg ul)/n_rviz/rviz/robot_navigation.rviz'):
   A file that preconfigures rviz to show navigation